 Will my child require additional care when receiving dental treatment?

 That depends entirely on your child’s dental needs.
 Some children need more support, such as mild sedation, in order to feel comfortable and safe in the dental office.
-Our dentists and team have extensive education in behavior management and conscious sedation, and they will develop a treatment plan that includes one or more techniques for helping your child remain comfortable based on their specific health needs.
+Our dentist and team have extensive education in behavior management and conscious sedation, and they will develop a treatment plan that includes one or more techniques for helping your child remain comfortable based on their specific health needs.
 We will discuss all options, benefits, limitations and risks with you prior to providing treatment.

 What do I do if I don’t have dental insurance?